c9s/vim-dev-plugin/README.md

 if you get stackt traces of dict functions you can find the hints about the declaration by :function {77} or such.

+output var contents:
+  - echoe string(x)
+  - echo x
+or the like

 How to debug all calls of a function F?

 change